jeffreyjtech/reading-notes/README.md

 - There's always something new to learn
   - Failure is giving up, not making mistakes
-  - Every problem has a pit
+  - Every learning process has a pit

+`This chart from the presentation is excellent`
 ![Look at this chart](https://3kllhk1ibq34qk6sp3bhtox1-wpengine.netdna-ssl.com/wp-content/uploads/NewGrowthMindset2.png)